-- 4.1 A holder of a valid UAPL may at any time apply to the Authority to vary its licence to: - (a) add or remove a category to the UAPL; or - (b) add or remove a rating to the UAPL; or - (c) modify a condition of the UAPL. - 4.2 An application to vary a UAPL must be submitted through the CAPELS website at https://capels.caas.gov.sg and be accompanied by the relevant information as described in the following paragraphs.
+- 4.1 A holder of a valid UAPL may at any time apply to the Authority to vary its licence to: - (a) add or remove a category to the UAPL; or - (b) add or remove a rating to the UAPL; or - (c) modify a condition of the UAPL (e.g. removal of limitation, extension of validity). - 4.2 An application to vary a UAPL must be submitted at https://capels.caas.gov.sg, and be accompanied by the prescribed application fee (refer to Appendix 4) and the relevant information as described in the following paragraphs.
+Complete applications with all required documents and relevant fees are typically processed within 10 working days.
+Incomplete submissions or complex applications may require additional processing time.